Our guide to the stunning lake resort town of Taupo

 In the heart of the North Island lies the region of Taupo, home of the country's largest freshwater lake, geothermal attractions and Huka Falls, the most visited natural attraction in New Zealand.
 The lake is framed by the stunning mountains of Tongariro National Park.

-The town of Taupo has everything you'll need for a relaxing stay - thermal hot pools and spas; walking trails; lake cruises; and even world-class golf courses.
-A diverse range of boutique shops, craft studios and cafes line the shaded streets where parking is free - encouraging visitors to spend more than a passing hour or two here.
+The compact town overlooks Lake Taupo.
+A number of cafes and restaurants enjoy lakeside views that offer an ideal retreat for lunch and dinner.
+A diverse range of craft studios, outdoor stores and souvenir shops along with cafes line the streets encouraging visitors to spend more than a passing hour or two here.
 Taupo Accommodation is plentiful, with many hotels and lodges offering splendid views of the snow-capped volcanoes of Tongariro National Park.

-The oldest national park in New Zealand, Tongariro National Park was the inspiration behind many of the locations in The Lord Of The Rings film trilogy.
+Just over an hour away is the oldest national park in New Zealand, Tongariro National Park and the inspiration behind many of the locations in The Lord Of The Rings film trilogy.
 Mordor, Emyn Muil and Mount Doom were all modelled on the area, which is now a Mecca for 'Tolkeinites', keen to come and see Middle Earth for themselves!

 Mount Ruapehu (or just 'Ruapehu'), 40km southwest of Lake Taupo, is home to two of New Zealand's top ski-fields: Whakapapa, on the northern side, and Turoa, on the southern slopes.
 With plenty of apres-ski action to be had in the nearby towns of Turangi and Ohakune, the thrill of skiing an active volcano lures many to the region.

 Air New Zealand operates daily flights into Taupo from Auckland and Wellington.